The Connection Between Aaron Beck's Theory And Cognitive Behavioral Therapy

 Looking to connect with a cognitive behavioral therapist?

-The development of cognitive therapy
+What is Aaron Beck's theory?
+The development of cognitive behavioral therapy

 Aaron Beck is considered “the father of cognitive behavioral therapy.”
-Though his practice originally centered around psychoanalysis, Beck eventually developed a cognitive approach to treating psychological disorders.
+Though his practice originally centered around psychoanalysis, Beck eventually developed a cognitive theory to treating psychological disorders.
 As an article from the National Library of Medicine (NIL) describes, it all began when Beck started to notice that his patients with depression frequently verbalized thoughts that were objectively untrue

 Beck was able to pinpoint a set of characteristic “cognitive distortions” in their thinking patterns—like the belief that adverse outcomes were the most likely, despite evidence to the contrary.
 This led him to start viewing depression as a cognitive disorder rather than a mood disorder.
 He published Cognitive Therapy of Depression (Beck, Rush, Shaw, and Emery, 1979 – Guilford Press) after conducting a study that demonstrated the effectiveness of CBT.
-Over the years, cognitive behavioral therapy developed into a widely utilized modality for a variety of mental health conditions.
-CBT techniques have been modified for use with young, midlife, and older adults, as well as children and adolescents.
-In 1994, Beck and his daughter Judith opened the Beck Institute for Cognitive Behavior Therapy in Philadelphia.
+Cognitive behavioral therapy, which grew out of cognitive therapy, is an approach that emphasizes the importance of understanding the connections between our thoughts, feelings, and actions.

 In addition to developing new techniques for the treatment of mental disorders, Beck created several different inventories that can assist in the evaluation and diagnosis of individuals who may have such conditions.
 These include the Beck Depression Inventory, Beck Anxiety Inventory, and Beck Hopelessness Scale.
 Beck also authored and co-authored several books before and after Cognitive Therapy of Depression, including Depression: Causes and Treatment (Beck, Alford, 1972 – University of Pennsylvania Press) and Cognitive Therapy of Anxiety Disorders (Clark, Beck, 2009 – Guilford Press).